rmarabini/player_info_from_fide_database/README.md

 #### Query FIDE Records and Output to CSV

-This script takes a file with FIDE IDs (one per line), retrieves the corresponding records from the downloaded informaion, and outputs the results to a CSV file.
+This script takes a file with FIDE IDs (one per line), retrieves the corresponding records from the downloaded information, and outputs the results to a CSV file.
 The results are also displayed on the console.

 ```
 python fide_query.py <input_file> <output_file.csv> --fields <fields> --database <database>